TheLartians/Observe/README.md

 # Installation and usage

-With [CPM](https://github.com/TheLartians/CPM), lars::Event can be added to your project by adding the following to your projects' `CMakeLists.txt`.
+With [CPM](https://github.com/TheLartians/CPM), lars::Event can be used in a CMake project simply by adding the following to the project's `CMakeLists.txt`.

 ```cmake
 CPMAddPackage(